shemeshg/pass-simple-qt/README.md

 suto apt-get install pass
 ```

-test ydotool, or use clipboard (by default)
+test ydotool, or use clipboard (used by default
-(in application settings)
+in application settings)

+#### Ubuntu dev env also requires

 ```
 sudo apt install libyaml-cpp-dev libgpgme-dev